 My name is Bridget Essex, and I write love stories.
 Many are about werewolves, vampires and lady knights; but always, they’re about two strong, courageous women who fall deeply in love with one another, living love stories that transcend time.
 I’m married to the love of my life, author Natalie Vivien.

 I’m best known for my Knight Legends series, stories about women knights, real world hi-jinks and love stories that are out of this world.
-My Sullivan Vampire novellas are a popular series lauded as “TWILIGHT for women who love women,” and I have several other series and stand-alone novellas, and I’m always putting out something new.
+My Sullivan Vampire novels are a popular series lauded as “TWILIGHT for women who love women,” and I have many, many other books, and I’m always putting out something new!
 Sign up for our newsletter to be the first to know when I release something!

 Together with my beautiful wife, we live in a little fairy tale cottage in Pittsburgh, and take care of several furry children who we love with all our hearts. ♥

 You can contact me here–I’d love to hear from you! : ) Or add me on Facebook!
-I’m very active on Instagram and post lots of pictures of adorable puppies and kittens, and I talk a lot about lesbian things and politics on my Twitter. ♥
+I’m very active on Instagram and post lots of pictures of adorable puppies and kittens and bunnies, and I talk a lot about lesbian things and politics on my Twitter. ♥

 I formally wrote lesbian YA (young adult) under “Sarah Diemer” and “S.E.Diemer.”
 I’m best known for my award-winning YA novel, The Dark Wife.

 The Long and Romantic Version:

 When you came you were like red wine and honey,

 And the taste of you burnt my mouth with its sweetness.

 I hardly taste you at all for I know your savour,